abutunde/Call-Centre-Report-Dashboard/README.md

 You can filter the data by specific timeframes, or other criteria to focus on specific areas of interest.

 ## Key Channels Visulized
-Average Handling Time/ Firt Level Response
+- Average Handling Time/ Firt Level Response
-Calls (Totals,Missed and Answered)
+- Calls (Totals,Missed and Answered)
-Chats (Totals,Missed and Answered)
+- Chats (Totals,Missed and Answered)
-Outbound(Total and Unsuccessful)
+- Outbound(Total and Unsuccessful)
-Emails (Create and Resolved)
+- Emails (Create and Resolved)
-My Request (Created and Unsolved)
+- My Request (Created and Unsolved)
-Voice Chat (Created and Unsolved)
+- Voice Chat (Created and Unsolved)
 ![](Report.png)

 ## Model
-Thw data model was automacally derived as it was a single table with no connection or relationship with any other table
+The data model was automacally derived as it was a single table with no connection or relationship with any other table
 ![](Model.png)

-Findings from analysis on Calls and Chat Channel
+## Findings from analysis on Calls and Chat Channel
-Chat channel recorded Higher Average Handling time Averege Handling Time was Higher on Chat Channel on Saturdays Calls recorded Lower Average Handling time
+- Chat channel recorded Higher Average Handling time
+- Averege Handling Time was Higher on Chat Channel on Saturdays
+- Calls recorded Lower Average Handling time
-Lowest Average Handling time was recorded on call on Mondays Highest Missed Chat were recorded on Sunday
+- Lowest Average Handling time was recorded on call on Mondays
+- Highest Missed Chat were recorded on Sunday
-Highest Missed Calls were recorded on Wednesdays Highest Answered Chat was recorded on Sundays
+- Highest Missed Calls were recorded on Wednesdays
+- Highest Answered Chat was recorded on Sundays
-Highest Answered Calls was recorded on Mondays
+- Highest Answered Calls was recorded on Mondays